itsee-birmingham/standalone_collation_editor/README.md

 This code is not backwards compatible with early versions of the code archived at https://github.com/itsee-birmingham/collation_editor

 Code changes are largely the conversion of function names from snake case to camel case in the services file.
+The required and optional function names, arguments and required behaviours are details in the Services File section above.
+Please check all function in the services file use these details.

 There are also some required changes to the data structures that the collation editor uses.
 Most of these changes are deprecated so they will continue to work but support will be removed in future versions.
 Some changes are required now.

 I will try to list all of the changes required immediately and those that are deprecated below.
 If you find any other problems while upgrading please let me know by opening an issue in the github repository.

 #### Changes to the initialisation

 The inclusion of the editor and initialisation of the editor has changed.
 Please follow the initialisation instructions above to correct this.

 #### New service functions required